TrueSparrowSystems/slackmin/README.md

 **4. whitelistedUsers**

-`whitelistedUsers` is an array consisting of whitelisted user ids.
-User id is your member id on slack.
+`whitelistedUsers` is an array consisting of whitelisted slack member ids.
 Whitelisted users are channel admins that can execute commands in whitelisted channels.

 ## slackmin middleware usage